 The installed gasket direction is critical to performance.
-Install the gasket with the face marked “INSTALL THIS FACE OUT” looking out of the bell and facing the installer.
+Install the gasket with the painted face marked “INSTALL THIS FACE OUT” pointing out of the bell and facing the installer.

 Remove the original Rieber Gasket